gitpod-io/gitpod-docs/doc/50_IDE.md

 # Theia - Gitpod's IDE

-The IDE in Gitpod is based on the open-source project Theia.
+The IDE in Gitpod is based on the open-source project [Theia](https://theia-ide.org).
 It is hosted and developed under the umbrella of the Eclipse Foundation, which ensures vendor neutrality and emphasizes diversity.
-Many core committers and contributors in fact use Gitpod to develop Theia or review PRs.

 ## Overview